GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Numerical experiments: results

 \textbf{Centralized methods do not scale with increasing number of agents. } As expected, the centralized methods (i.e., CBF1.0 and CBF0.1) require increasing amounts of computation time as the number of agents increases.
 Consequently, we were unable to test CBF1.0 and CBF0.1 for more than $32$ agents in all environments due to exceeding computation limits.

-\textbf{Decentralized CBF are overly conservative. } The decentralized CBF-QP method with $\alpha=0.1$ has comparable safety performance to GCBF+.
-However, it is much more conservative than GCBF+ and compromises on its goal-reaching ability, as evident from the low reach rates across all environments.
-For larger values of $\alpha$, the decentralized CBF-QP method fails to maintain a high safety rate as the controls become saturated by the control limit.
-Although the decentralized CBF can be scaled to a large number of agents assuming that each agent can perform computation for its control input locally, in our experiments, we simulate the decentralized controller on one computer node and hence are constrained by the memory and computation limits of the computer.
-Thus, we could not perform experiments for more than $256$ agents due to this constraint.
-However, the downward trend of the reaching rate illustrates that the decentralized CBF-QP method becomes more conservative as the environment gets denser.
+\textbf{{Hand-crafted CBFs are overly conservative. }} The decentralized {hand-crafted} CBF-QP with $\alpha=0.1$ has comparable safety performance to GCBF+.
+However, it is much more conservative than GCBF+ and compromises its goal-reaching ability, as evident from the low reach rates in all environments.
+For larger $\alpha$, the decentralized {hand-crafted} CBF-QP method fails to maintain a high safety rate as the controls become saturated by the control limit.
+Although the decentralized {hand-crafted} CBF can be scaled to a large number of agents assuming that each agent can perform computation for its control input locally, in our experiments, we simulate the decentralized controller on one computer node and hence are constrained by the memory and computation limits of the computer.
+Thus, we could not perform experiments for more than $256$ agents.
+However, the downward trend of the reaching rate illustrates that the decentralized {hand-crafted} CBF-QP method becomes more conservative as the environment gets denser.